|

 the global environment improved, although its financial system was in

+a shambles.
 Ammar believes in a strong reform agenda.
 The Thai reform movement just

 dropped dead after Tarrin Nimmanahaeminda, the former finance minister,